There’s a wide array of smaller native reptiles, including the Curly-tail lizard, anole, geckos, and skinks.

 Dogs and Cats

-The common house cat has also been established on all of the main populated islands, and can be found in grey, black and tabby colourations.
+The common house cat has also been established on all of the main populated islands, and can be found in gray, black and tabby colorations.

 As may be expected, mice and rats have also been introduced to many of our islands.
 On our smaller cays, some of which host critical populations of endemic species, rats have had a highly negative impact on local iguanas and birds.

 Southern Bahamas anole (Anolis scriptus scriptus) on Providenciales.